matthew-brett/msc_imaging/matlab_faq_2018.md

 Also, any code that you see in this document, you can use and edit freely without conditions.

-## What should my analysis figures have on them?

-The assessment document is a bit confused about the analysis outputs, so here is a clarification.

-We are expecting that you will generate a single figure, for each combination of participant and N-back number.

-That is, if you have three participants, you will have 3 * 4 = 12 figures.
-If P is the participant, and N is the N-back number, you will have one figure for each of:

-* P=1, N=1
-* P=1, N=2
-* P=1, N=3
-* P=1, N=4
-* P=2, N=1
-* (etc, up to ...)
-* P=4, N=4

-Each figure will have:

-* The reaction time distribution for correct responses for this participant, version of the task.
-* A display of the mean reaction time for correct responses to targets, for this participant, version of the task.
-* A display of the mean reaction time for correct responses to non-targets, for this participant, version of the task.
-* A display of percent correct, for this participant, version of the task.

-The display of mean reaction time for correct responses to targets, non-targets, might be in the form of a bar chart, or box plot.

-Your `analysis.m` script will generate all these figures; that is, it will generate all the figures for participant 1 1-back, participant 1 2-back ... participant 3 4-back.

-The assessment document is confusing (otherwise put, confused) in suggesting a separate bar chart for the mean reaction times for targets, non-targets, and percent correct.
-Please use the summary above as a correct description of your task.

 ## Can you give any hints on how to write out the results file?